fire-ae/fire-ae.github.io/corp-responsibility.md

 This page lists corporate responsibility-focused statements and documents.

+## Mission

+FIRE Araştırma Eğitim Ltd. Şti. aims to make scientific research less of a bureaucratic, financial, personal challenge, inequality enhancer entity to more open, encompassing, progressive, agile without compromising from the quality and advancement it already brought and likely to bring.

+## Vision

+FIRE Araştırma Eğitim Ltd. Şti. sees itself as a key player in discovering new information, knowledge, insight; train scientific researchers, and make high-quality scientific research more accessible and available to all.
+It will conduct research studies, enhance other researchers' works, fund research directly, and create/provide training/education material.

 ## Gender Equality Plan

 You can reach the Gender Equality Plan of FIRE Araştırma Eğitim Ltd. Şti. from the link file below: